devtoguk/milestone-3-THINGS-TO-DO/README.md

 - [Disclaimer](#disclaimer)

 ## Summary
-The purpose of the ‘Things To Do Places To Go’ project is to create an app which will allow people to find activities to do.
-From small adventures in the garden, to big adventures on days out.
-As the app gets more popular, eventually advertisers will be able to use the app to display their banners.
+The purpose of the ‘Things To Do Places To Go’ project is to create an app which will allow users to find activities to do.
+From small adventures in the garden, to big adventures on days out, from fossil hunting on the beach to summer games in the park.
+As the app gets more popular and the database grows, eventually advertisers will be able to use the app to display their banners.

 ## Business Goals